avirup010/Grade-Pilot/README.md

 ## Code Insights
 - **CSS**: Modern flexbox and media queries ensure responsiveness, with custom keyframes for animations.
-- **JavaScript**: Powers the logic—course rendering, SRMIST CGPA math, and animation triggers—optimized for accuracy.
+- **JavaScript**: Powers the logic—course rendering, SRMIST GPA math, and animation triggers—optimized for accuracy.
 - **HTML**: Lean structure with semantic elements, including SRMIST’s grading table for reference.

 Dive into the source—it’s compact, well-organized, and easy to tweak.